TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 ## Analysis

 ### Fulfilling Constraints
+> 1) The Audio amplifier shall be supplied a minimum of 2.5 V and maximum of 5.5 V from the power supply.

- <sub> 1)  The design for the power system will ensure that a minimum of 2.5 Volts will be supplied to the system.
-According to the datasheet for the ssm </sub>
+  The design for the power system will ensure that a minimum of 2.5 Volts will be supplied to the system.
+According to the datasheet for the ssm2377[1], the amplifier can operate off a single supply voltage from 2.5 - 5.5 Volts.
+This means as long as the power supply supplies this voltage range the amplifier will be able to function properly.